harrykipper/covid/README.md

 A **friendship** network is created among all agents > 12 y.o. based on the *preferential attachment* principle, so that a scale-free network is produced.
 Friendships are skewed towards people of the same age group.

-*(TODO*) A 'relation' network links people who are related but don't live in the same household
+*(TODO)* A 'relation' network links people who are related but don't live in the same household

 ### Infection

 The infection is assumed to follow social links.
-Only people in an infected agent's social network can be infected.
-When someone becomes infected, after a period of incubation, she starts infecting people
+Only people in an infected agent's social network are exposed.
+When someone becomes infected, after a period of incubation, she starts infecting people in her network.

 The progression of the disease is based on data from China and Italy.
-Agents have a probability of developing symptoms after incubation, based on their age, another probability of worsening and another of dying.
-These are at the top of the 'Code' section in Netlogo.
+Agents have a probability of developing symptoms after incubation, based on their age; another probability of worsening; another of dying.
+These can be modified editing the first four functions at the top of the 'Code' section in Netlogo.

 ### Lockdown